vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 There's still much more that we haven't covered yet, such as how to actually train a CNN. **Part 2 of this CNN series will do a deep-dive on training a CNN**, including deriving gradients and implementing backprop.
 [Subscribe to my newsletter](http://eepurl.com/gf8JCX) if you want to get an email when Part 2 comes out (soon)!

+If you're eager to see a trained CNN in action: this [example Keras CNN](https://keras.io/examples/mnist_cnn/) trained on MNIST achieves **99.25%** accuracy.
+CNNs are powerful!